timpending/comp-sci-curriculum/Unit-0/01-intro-to-memory.md

 ```javascript
 var num = 123
 ```
 In the above JavaScript code, memory is allocated for a number.
 But you do not have to write any extra code to make sure that memory exists; this is handled for you.
-Additionaly, when that memory is no longer needed, it will be automatically removed from your computer.
+Additionally, when that memory is no longer needed, it will be automatically removed from your computer.
 This process is known as __garbage collection__.

 ## Garbage collector